CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Background and System Model

 \subsection{FIDO2}

-FIDO2~\cite{fidoall-specs} is an open standard for user authentication based on \emph{asymmetric} cryptography and curated by the FIDO Alliance.
-Four entities compose the FIDO2 ecosystem: an authenticator, a client, a user, and a relying party.
-In a typical scenario, a user connects his authenticator to the client to access an online service hosted by a relying party.
+FIDO2~\cite{fidoall-specs} is an open and pervasive standard for single-factor and multi-factor authentication.
+It is managed by the FIDO Alliance.
+FIDO2 has four entities: an authenticator, a client, a user, and a relying party.
+In a typical scenario, a user connects their authenticator to the client to access an online service hosted by a relying party.

 The FIDO2 specification includes the WebAuthn and CTAP application-layer protocols.
-WebAuthn provides a secure and private communication channel between a relying party and a client, and its latest version is WebAuthnL2~\cite{webauthn2-standard}.
-CTAP, the focus of this work, enables a secure and private connection between an authenticator and a client via the CTAP Authenticator API.
-For example, calling \cmd{MakeCred} registers a new credential, and \cmd{GetAssertion} authenticates an existing one.
+WebAuthn provides a secure communication channel to a relying party and a client.
+Its latest version is WebAuthnL2~\cite{webauthn2-standard}.
+CTAP, the focus of this work, enables a secure connection between a FIDO2 authenticator and a client via the CTAP Authenticator API.
+For example, the \cmd{MakeCred} API registers a new credential while the \cmd{GetAssertion} API authenticates a credential.

-A FIDO2 \emph{credential} is a key pair used to sign and verify challenges by applying standard cryptographic techniques, such as the Elliptic Curve Digital Signature Algorithm (ECDSA).
-Access to the private key of a FIDO2 credential is safeguarded by encryption using a credential master key unique to each authenticator and securely stored within the authenticator's Secure Element.
-FIDO2 credentials can be discoverable or non-discoverable.
-Discoverable credentials, also known as passkeys, are \emph{stored on the authenticator} and used for passwordless authentication.
-Non-discoverable credentials are stored on the web by the relying party and used for multi-factor authentication.
+A FIDO2 \emph{credential} is a key pair used to sign and verify authentication challenges to authenticate a user.
+The digital signature is computed using standard techniques, like Elliptic Curve Digital Signature Algorithm (ECDSA).
+Access to the credential private key is guarded by encryption using a credential master key, which is unique to each authenticator and stored in the authenticator.

+FIDO2 credentials can be \emph{discoverable} or \emph{non-discoverable}.
+Discoverable credentials, also known as passkeys, are stored on the authenticator and used for passwordless authentication.
+Non-discoverable credentials are stored by the relying party and used for multi-factor authentication.

-A FIDO2 credential is bound to three identifiers: the credential identifier (CredId), the relying party identifier (RpId), and the user identifier (UserId).
-CredId is derived from the credential master key and uniquely identifies a credential.
-Before deleting a credential, the client needs to specify a CredId.
-The RpId identifies a relying party, usually coincides with its origin (e.g., \texttt{login.microsoft.com}), and should be considered public.
-A relying party randomly generates a UserId when a user creates his first credential and associates the UserId to all credentials generated by that user.
-At registration time, a relying party can attach additional data to a credential, including sensitive or personally identifying information, using the optional \emph{CredBlob} FIDO2 extension.
+FIDO2 credentials are associated with a credential identifier (CredId), a relying party identifier (RpId), and a user identifier (UserId).
+The CredId uniquely identifies a FIDO2 credential and is derived from the credential master key stored in the authenticator.
+When FIDO2 clients authenticate a credential, they must know its associated CredId.
+The RpId indicates the relying party with which the credential was registered.
+It is public as it corresponds to the base domain of the relying party (e.g., \texttt{login.microsoft.com}).